-Beyers' respect and recognition of every single individual, irrespective of their station in life is as well known, as is his far-sightedness.
-But there is another side of Beyers that, in my humble view, warrants f consideration.
+Beyers' respect and recognition of every single individual, irrespective of their station in life is well known, so is his far-sightedness.
+But, there is another side of Beyers that, in my view, warrants consideration.
 It is this: his concern and care for the wrongdoer.
 He condemned no one and went to incredible lengths to redeem those condemned for whatever reason. - Beyers knew ostracism.
-He spoke with pain about his Christmas holidays in Onrust when the morning walk to buy Die Burger and the Cape Times felt like walking a gauntlet.
-A number of top Afrikaner leaders bought their papers at the same shop and despite Beyers knowing them from the time before he broke ranks, they ignored him.
+He spoke with pain about his Christmas holidays in Onrust, Southern Cape, when the morning walk to buy the Afrikaans and the English newspapers, felt like walking a gauntlet.
+For historic reasons number of top Afrikaner leaders bought their papers at the same shop and despite Beyers knowing them from the time before he broke ranks, they ignored him.

 I want to take Beyers' concern for the ostracised to another level.
-Those who voted for apartheid, those whom the white English, but not them alone, conveniently and gratuitously describe as 'those Afrikaners' are still today, in many, many instances considered near pariahs.
+Those who voted for apartheid, those whom the white English, but not them alone, conveniently and gratuitously refer to as 'those Afrikaners' are still today, in many, many instances considered near pariahs.
 The term Afrikaner or Boer is so very often used in a loaded way.
 The antipathy toward the apartheid proponent may have justification but I think Beyers would want to reach out to them.
-I have always felt it scandalous how FW de Klerk and his elite gang walked away from their most loyal constituency and take none of the blame.
+I have always felt it scandalous how the last apartheid President, FW de Klerk and his elite gang walked away from their most loyal constituency and take none of the blame.
 Much worse than that, de Klerk et al made next to no effort to re-educate his people and lead them out of the darkness the National Party moulded them into.
 It cannot be right that we leave tens of thousands of apartheid adherents to smoulder in their isolation, with nearly no effort undertaken for them to be redeemed from their own past.
 Nation building cannot happen when one sector of our people are designated to a ghetto of finger pointing.
 Somehow, it is thought that they should discover by themselves how to be liberated.
 I submit that Beyers would not have been blind to this aspect of the incomplete transition we are in today.
-Beyers would not be seen amongst the legions of victors through the ages, who self-righteously point accusing fingers at 'them'.
+Beyers would not be seen amongst the legions of victors, through the ages, who selfrighteously, point accusing fingers at 'them'.

 In an interview with Beyers not yet published, Beyers, true to character asks: What is there that I can do to share in building a new and just society?
 These are his words spoken not prior to 1994 but just before the year 2000.
-Beyers' quest has not remotely been achieved.
+Beyers' quest for egalité has not remotely been achieved.
 I urge you to honour him appropriately.

-Through further study and analyses of his life, I urge you to locate Beyers historically where he correctly belongs.
-Guard against a memory of Beyers that is an annual ritual that provides a warm and fuzzy feeling about a hero of the past.
-Most of all Beyers' life is an inspiration to us all to never drop the baton of the struggle for equality.
+Through knowledge and analyses of his life, I urge you to locate Beyers historically where he correctly belongs.
+Guard against a memory of Beyers that is an annual ritual, that provides a warm and fuzzy feeling about a hero of the past.
+Most of all Beyers' life is an inspiration to us to never drop the baton of the struggle for equality.